dwarvesf/playground/Design/UX Research/UX researchers should care about strength of evidence.md

 tags: ux, research
 ---

+# UX Research Should Care About Strength of Evidence

 UX researchers should care about strength of evidence

 While ux researchers are generally less concerned with _sample size_ than quantitative researchers, they should be mindful of strength of evidence.